khonsulabs/budlang/Bud-Assembly-Reference.md

 argument, and stores a boolean result of performing a logical xor of the two values.

+## Logical Not

+`not <LiteralOrSource> <Destination>`

+The first argument's truthiness is evaluated and the opposite boolean value is stored in the destination.

 ## Bitwise And

 `bitand <LiteralOrSource> <LiteralOrSource> <Destination>`

 Performs a bitwise and between two integer values.
 If either argument is not an integer, a fault will be returned from the virtual machine.

 ## Bitwise Or

 `bitor <LiteralOrSource> <LiteralOrSource> <Destination>`

 Performs a bitwise or between two integer values.
 If either argument is not an integer, a fault will be returned from the virtual machine.

 ## Bitwise Xor

 `bitxor <LiteralOrSource> <LiteralOrSource> <Destination>`

 Performs a bitwise exclusive-or between two integer values.
 If either argument is not an integer, a fault will be returned from the virtual machine.

+## Bitwise Not

+`bitnot <LiteralOrSource> <Destination>`

+The first argument is coerced to an integer and each bit is flipped.
+The result is stored in the destination.
+If the first argument cannot be coerced to an integer, a fault will be returned from the virtual machine.

 ## Bitwise Shift Left

 `shl <LiteralOrSource> <LiteralOrSource> <Destination>`

 Performs a bitwise shift left of the first argument by the second argument.
 If either argument is not an integer, a fault will be returned from the virtual machine.

 ## Bitwise Shift Right

 `shr <LiteralOrSource> <LiteralOrSource> <Destination>`

 Performs a bitwise shift right of the first argument by the second argument.
 If either argument is not an integer, a fault will be returned from the virtual machine.

-## Not (Logical and Bitwise)

-`not <LiteralOrSource> <Destination>`

-If the argument is an integer, the bitwise not of the value is stored in the destination.
-Otherwise, the argument's truthiness is evaluated and the opposite boolean value is stored in the destination.

 ## Conditional Jump

 `ifnot <LiteralOrSource> <Label>`

 The `ifnot` instruction evaluates the first argument's truthiness.
 If the argument is not truthy, execution is jumped to the label.
 If the argument is truthy, execution continues to the next instruction.

 ## Jump